-Check the cutout (1) in each pad.
+Check the cutouts (1) in each pad.
+It may be helpful to use a small mirror to view the cutout on the inside brake pad of the rear brake.
 If either pad is worn to the cutout, replace both pads as a set.
 See your Honda dealer for this service.